 What did you want to be when you were a child?

 The first memory of what I wanted to be when I was little is an unusual one: I was hoping to become a dentist!
-This came from wanting to work with people, and eventually led me on a path into health and social care work.
+This came from wanting to work with people, and eventually led me on a path into health and social care work and becoming a nurse.

 So you didn’t go straight into nursing?